Taylor Walls Player Props: Rays vs. Pirates

-The Tampa Bay Rays, including Taylor Walls and his .657 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starting pitcher Mitch Keller and the Pittsburgh Pirates at Tropicana Field, Wednesday at 6:40 PM ET.
+Taylor Walls -- with a slugging percentage of .618 in his past 10 games, including four extra-base hits -- will be in action for the Tampa Bay Rays against the Pittsburgh Pirates, with Vince Velasquez on the hill, on May 4 at 1:10 PM ET.

-In his last game, he had four hits (going 4-for-5 with a home run and two RBI) against the White Sox.
+In his previous game he had a hitless showing (0-for-3) against the Pirates.

 Taylor Walls Game Info & Props vs. the Pirates